NunooFerreira/Azure-SOC-Engineering-Lab/Log Source Lifecycle/Automation_Scripts/README.md

 ---

-#  Script 1 — SIEM / Agent Health Check (`health_check.sh`)
+#  Script 1 — AMA Status & Heartbeat Check (check_siem_health.sh)

 ###  Purpose
-Checks whether the Azure Monitor Agent (AMA) is:

-- Installed and running
-- Sending telemetry correctly
-- Connected to the correct Data Collection Rule (DCR)
-- Experiencing errors or ingestion failures
+Provides a quick verification of the Azure Monitor Agent (AMA) health by checking whether the service is running, confirming recent heartbeat activity, and reviewing the latest system log events.

 ###  What It Checks
-- `ama-logs` service status
+- AMA service status: Verifies whether azuremonitoragent is active and running correctly.
 - Recent heartbeat logs
-- AMA connection metadata
-- Last ingestion errors
+- Heartbeat logs: Searches recent system logs for AMA heartbeat events, which indicate that the agent is alive and communicating.
+- Last 10 syslog events: Displays the most recent syslog entries for additional context or troubleshooting.

 ###  Why It's Useful
-If AMA stops working, Sentinel becomes blind.
-This script provides a fast, local diagnostic used in onboarding and troubleshooting workflows.
+This script acts as a fast diagnostic tool during onboarding or troubleshooting, helping determine whether AMA is operational and actively generating heartbeats.
+It is a lightweight first step before deeper ingestion or DCR checks.

 ### Example Output
 <img width="886" height="303" alt="image" src="https://github.com/user-attachments/assets/5c20bd82-c7f3-43cf-8a2f-3855de89efbb" />

 ---

-# Script 2 — Last Log Ingestion Delay (`last_log_delay.sh`)
+# Script 2 — Last Syslog Timestamp Viewer (last_log_check.sh)

 ###  Purpose
-Calculates the time difference between:

-- Current system time
-- Timestamp of the *last* syslog entry
+Retrieves and displays the timestamp of the most recent syslog entry.

  Large delays (e.g., > 5 minutes) may indicate:

-- AMA malfunction
-- Syslog not writing
-- DCR misconfiguration
-- VM resource constraints
+### What It Does
+- Reads the last line of /var/log/syslog
+- Extracts only the timestamp portion (e.g., Jan 12 14:03:21)
+- Prints it for quick inspection

 ### Why It's Useful
-Ingestion timeliness is critical for detection and response.
-This script helps verify that telemetry remains real-time.
+This script provides a simple way to confirm that syslog is actively writing new entries.
+It is especially useful during troubleshooting steps where you need to verify that logs are still being generated on the system.

 ### Example Output
 <img width="613" height="38" alt="image" src="https://github.com/user-attachments/assets/253c8586-4125-4aff-8b57-475dfd00ce64" />

 ---